enlightware/ferlium/CONTRIBUTING.md

 ## Tracking the progress

-The project is managed using GitHub projects.
+The project is managed using issues and GitHub projects.
-The tasks being worked or to be worked next are listed in the [Ferlium next project board](https://github.com/orgs/enlightware/projects/1).
+The tasks being worked on or to be worked on next are listed in the [Ferlium next project board](https://github.com/orgs/enlightware/projects/1).

 ## Contributing

+Technical contributions are welcome.
 Contribution is done through pull requests.

+You can live discuss with us on Zulip: [ferlium.zulipchat.com](https://ferlium.zulipchat.com)

 ## Contributor License Agreement (CLA)